ritrafa/turbin3-portfolio/readme.md

 [Blink](https://dial.to/?action=solana-action:https://ritrafa.dev/api/actions/mint)
 [x Post](https://x.com/RitRafa/status/1820512886474805508)

 In retrospect, I wish I had made the batch size slightly bigger, and reworded the x post to help it gain more virality.
-I have noticed that when I present things as tests/for fun, they typically receive slightly less tractions.
+I have noticed that when I present things as tests/for fun, they typically receive slightly less traction.

 Files: